How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Thermodynamic Properties of a Single Geometrically Frustrated System

-As a special generic GFS we consider an Ising model with $N$ spins, which are located at the corners of a regular $(N-1)$-dimensional simplex, i.e. the generalization of a regular triangle ($N=2$) or tetrahedron ($N=3$), in higher dimensions.
+As a special generic GFS we consider an Ising model with $N$ spins, which are located at the corners of a regular $(N-1)$-dimensional simplex.
+This is the generalization of primitive geometrically frustrated systems \cite{moessner2001,moessner2006geometrical} in $2$ (regular triangle) -, or $3$ (tetrahedron) dimensions.
 Each spin has two orientations $s_i=\pm1$ and the microscopic state variable is

 There is a mutual antiferromagnetic interaction between all spins and the Hamiltonian takes the form